albf/PINocchio/README.md

 # PINocchio

-PRAM simulator for pthreads programs, forcing the system to fairly execute the same number of instructions for each current unlocked thread.
+PRAM (parallel random-access machine) simulator for pthreads-based programs, forcing the system to fairly execute the same number of instructions for each current unlocked thread.

 ## Getting Started

 PINocchio is a pintool, so you need a C++ toolchain and Intel's Pin to compile the project.
-Although Pin is compatible with windows, PINocchio was tested and developed with Linux in mind, as it tracks pthreads calls - check examples.
+Although Pin is compatible with Windows, PINocchio was tested and developed with Linux in mind, as it tracks pthreads calls - check examples.

 ### Installing

-Most tests were performed on Debian, but it should work the same assuming you respect the rules and can provide the following:
+Most tests were performed on Debian, but it should work the same way on other distros assuming you respect the rules and can provide the following:

 - gcc and g++ (tested with 6.3.0)
 - make